LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_03_teamcity/README.md

 6. From the menu on the left-hand side of the page, select **Parameters**.
 7. For each of the values under "Environment Variables (env.)", select **Edit** and update the parameter with the corresponding value for your project.  *Note: Take care when copying values from the "Outputs" tab of the Cloudformation console as the values may contain tabs at the very end of the text.*

-    After all 7 parameters are in place, your configuration should apprear as follows:
+    After all 7 parameters are in place, your configuration should appear as follows:

     ![TeamCity Build Parameters](./TeamCity-Build-Parameters-SCR-20230916-naii.png)

-ZODO: Double check the installation for `make` on the agent
 ### 3. Run the pipeline
 1. At the top right of the page, select **Run**.
 2. Select **Go to build configuration page** to see the build in progress.